 Silk’s components are designed to be used declaratively first, ensuring ease of use and automatic accessibility handling.
-If you want your sheet component to react to button clicks, we recommend you do it with the <Sheet.Trigger /> sub-component.
+If you want your Sheet component to react to button clicks, we recommend you do it with the <Sheet.Trigger>

-A sheet component has two sets of props allowing you to control internal state: the presented and onPresentedChange props, and the activeDetent and onActiveDetentChange props.
+A Sheet has two pairs of props allowing you to control internal state: the presented

-When setting the value of the presented prop to true, it will present the sheet, when setting it to false, it will dismiss it.
-You also need to pass a function allowing to update the value to the onPresentedChange prop, so it can be updated by the component itself as a result of a user interactions—like dismissing the sheet with a swipe, or pressing the escape key.
+, so it can be updated by the component itself as a result of a user interactions—like dismissing the Sheet with a swipe, or pressing the escape key.

 import { useState } from "react";